Azerbaijani laundromat: Italy

+Luxembourg

+The President of the Luxembourg Chamber of Notaries, Martine Schaeffer was fined €70,000 after a guilty plea for ignoring Azerbaijan-related money laundering practices in May 2024.
+It was reported that she, along with Michelin-starred chef Léa Linster, had supported the activities of the Azerbaijani cultural association 'Karabah' in Luxembourg from 2010 to 2020, all the while ignoring repeated alerts from the public prosecutor's office about Azerbaijani money-laundering practices.

 Sweden

-In March 2019 Swedbank CEO Birgitte Bonnesen lost her job in connection with a money laundering scandal.
+In March 2019, Swedbank CEO Birgitte Bonnesen lost her job in connection with a money laundering scandal.
 In January 2022, Sweden’s Economic Crime Authority charged her with gross fraud, enabling money laundering with references, among others, to the Russian and Azerbaijani Laundromats.

 United Kingdom

 The extensive use of UK limited partnerships both in the Azerbaijani and Russian Laundromats gave rise to criticism on how these entities were being regulated.
 As a result, the NCA started an investigation into the role of British LP/LLP companies in these schemes and in December 2018 the UK government unveiled a raft of measures to cut down on money laundering through British LLPs, increase transparency and tackle corruption.

-In the course of a government crackdown on limited partnerships to fight UK money laundering the NCA froze several bank accounts linked to the Azerbaijani laundromat.
+In the course of a government crackdown on limited partnerships to fight UK money laundering, the NCA froze several bank accounts linked to the Azerbaijani laundromat.

-Khalid Sharif – a senior partner with a London law firm was fined £45,000 and £40,000 by the tribunal for "failing to carry out money-laundering checks and breaching his professional code" in a real-estate deal where the two daughters of the Azerbaijani president, Leyla and Arzu Aliyeva, sought to purchase a £59.5m real estate property in London.
+Khalid Sharif – a senior partner with a London law firm – was fined £45,000 and £40,000 by the tribunal for "failing to carry out money-laundering checks and breaching his professional code" in a real-estate deal where the two daughters of the Azerbaijani president, Leyla and Arzu Aliyeva, sought to purchase a £59.5 million real estate property in London.

 Izzat Khanim Javad (a cousin of Azerbaijani president Ilham Aliyev and a London DJ under the name Mikaela Jav) and her husband Suleyman Javadov agreed to forfeit £4 million in funds received from the Laundromat to the NCA.
 The settlement was not an admission of wrongdoing.

-In November, 2021 the NCA filed proceedings to freeze and seize 15 million pounds in bank accounts belonging to the wife, son, and nephew of Javanshir Feyziyev (a high-ranking Azerbaijani politician).
-In January 2022, the NCA seized 5.6 million pounds from accounts belonging to Ferziyev family on the grounds that the money came from the Azerbaijani laundromat scheme.
+In November 2021, the NCA filed proceedings to freeze and seize £15 million in bank accounts belonging to the wife, son, and nephew of Javanshir Feyziyev, a high-ranking Azerbaijani politician.
+In January 2022, the NCA seized £5.6 million from accounts belonging to the Feyziyev family because the money came from the Azerbaijani laundromat scheme.
+In February 2024 UK authorities proceeded to also freeze 22 London properties belonging to Javanshir Feyziyev and his wife suspected to have been acquired with “proceeds of unlawful conduct”.